ACED @ UNM

 B.S.
 Mechanical Engineering, University of New Mexico, 2011

 Growing up, Tennille always wanted to know how machines worked.
 After graduating from the University of New Mexico with a Master’s in Mechanical Engineering, she joined Cummins Inc. as a Senior Combustion Performance Emissions Engineer, working with natural gas engines.
 During her tenure as an engineer, she managed the testing requirements for certifying the L9N engine to EPA and California Optional NOx emissions standards and validated these findings both in the laboratory and the real world.
 Just before earning her MBA in 2018, Tennille moved to the corporate environmental team at Cummins, focusing on regulatory requirements in the supply chain as they pertain to restricted and prohibited substances.
-She currently focuses on (re)designing processes and policies and creating programs which help Cummins meet compliance to applicable current and emergent global non-emission environmental regulations.
+She focused on (re)designing processes and policies and creating programs which help Cummins meet compliance to applicable current and emergent global non-emission environmental regulations.

 Project Manager, Corporate Solutions